open-joinbase/joinbase.io/content/docs/getting-started/quick-start_enterprise.md

 template = "docs/page.html"

 [extra]
-lead = "Make the first query in joinbase Enterprise in three minutes!" toc = true top = false
+lead = "Make the first query in JoinBase Enterprise in three minutes!" toc = true top = false
 +++

-## Get joinbase Enterprise
+## Get JoinBase Enterprise

-Now joinbase Enterprise is in the beta test.
+Now JoinBase Enterprise is in the beta test.
 All interested users are welcome to request the trial for free.
 We also provide **Open Partner Plan** for early partners.

-To quickly prepare joinbase, see more in [Installation](/docs/references/install/) page.
+To quickly prepare JoinBase, see more in [Installation](/docs/references/install/) page.

 ## Config and Start Server
 The only item in conf file you should change in the first time is: